TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Command Line Interface (CLI)

 -   Use `flag` for flag parsing and `switch` statement for subcommands.
+    -   Use `-flag=false` instead of `-flag false` because a boolean-type flag without using `=` sets the value to `true`.
+The next argument, `false`, is then treated as a positional argument, and stops the flag parsing, which is undesirable.
 -   Using `spf13/cobra` is often too much unless for truly large-scale applications.

 ## Testing